Dogway/AutoHotkey-Scripts/README.md

 Single line/multiline, single depth/multidepth text replacer.
 You can replace a static block of text or use a Regular Expression.
+For more advanced features you might want to look at [grepWin](https://github.com/stefankueng/grepWin).

 ## Text Line to Text File or Folder (AutoExecute)